 - Contact your local HSE office

 Asthma from work may have caused you to take time off from work or struggle with your workload.
 You may have even got into trouble at work for a condition that has been directly caused by your environment.
-To get answers, justice and possibly even compensation, call Accident Advice Helpline today on 0800 689 0500 (or 0333 500 0993 for mobiles) to hear more about our no-win, no-fee* service and how we can help you to make a claim for compensation.
+To get answers, justice and possibly even compensation, call Accident Advice Helpline today on 0800 689 5659 to hear more about our no win no fee service and how we can help you to make a claim for compensation.